 Web performance analysis tools, such as Lighthouse and DebugBear, show a flag or recommendation when you have offscreen images on the page, and deferring them could improve your Web Vitals and other metrics.

-Defer Offscreen Images Lighthouse Audit
+Lighthouse Performance Audit

-DebugBear's Recommendation
+DebugBear's Web Performance Recommendation

 <img src="flowers.jpg" alt="Flowers" width="800" height="533" loading="lazy" />

-To learn more about how loading="lazy" works under the hood, check out our article on the attribute — in addition to the web performance insights, it includes some useful practical tips too (e.g. how to handle lazy loading if you want to enable your users to access your page content when they're offline).
+works, check out our article on the attribute — in addition to the web performance insights, it includes some useful practical tips too (e.g. how to handle lazy loading if you want to enable your users to access your page content when they're offline).

-Here, let's go back to our flower demo and see how it changes when we defer the offscreen images.
+Here, let's go back to our flower demo and see how it changes when we defer offscreen images.

 <figure>